Autoinstallation Profiles

 Kickstart profiles allow you to use file preservation lists.
 If you have many custom configuration files located on a client you want to reinstall with Kickstart, you can save them as a list, and associate that list with the Kickstart profile.

-Procedure: Creating a file preservation list
+Procedure: Creating a File Preservation List

 1. In the Uyuni Web UI, navigate to Systems Autoinstallation File Preservation and click Create File Preservation List.